udexon/SAIGON/SAIGON_def.md

 However, GDB that include Unix files as nodes have not been widely available, representing the "last mile" for an Internet wide graph database.

-SMGDB / SMJSON is designed to fill this gap.
+SAIGON is designed to fill this gap.

-1. The primary purpose of SMJSON is to provide a readable, editable and "self evaluating" format of JSON to the Reverse Polish Notation used in Stack Machine Graph Database (SMGDB) / 5GL (Fifth Generation Graph Language).
+1. The primary purpose of SAIGON is to provide a readable, editable and "self evaluating" format of JSON to the Reverse Polish Notation used in Stack Machine Graph Database (SMGDB) / 5GL (Fifth Generation Graph Language).

 In example (2), bash history is saved to h_* from time to time.

-`J_smjson` SMJSON will be the missing link for bash output text file to be interfaced to SMGDB and the rest of the World Wide Web.
+`J_smjson` SAIGON will be the missing link for bash output text file to be interfaced to SMGDB and the rest of the World Wide Web.

 JSON has the fundamental structure for constructing a graph database (GDB).
-However, it needs a high level interface to high level functions to form a GDB, which is provided by SMJSON.
+However, it needs a high level interface to high level functions to form a GDB, which is provided by SAIGON.

 2. Default filename is `J_smjson` or `.J_smjson` in each directory.